joelarson4/CountDocula/README.md

 #Count Docula ᗑⓦᗑ

-##I vant to make Markdown out of your JavaScript documentation, AH AH AH!
+##I vant to make Markdown from your JavaScript documentation, AH AH AH!

 This repo is a placeholder at the moment.
 I would like to create a tool that would make it easy to turn JSDoc-like comments in JavaScript into GitHub friendly Markdown.
 For example, a JavaScript file containing: